dhet/debezium-connect-docker/README.md

 # Debezium Connect Docker Image
-An alternative Docker image for [Debezium](https://debezium.io/) that is more in line with the idea of immutable infrastructures.

-The image is entirely configurable via **environment variables**; It removes the need to use the connector's REST API for configuration.
+A Debezium Docker Image that is entirely configurable via **environment variables**; It removes the need to manually POST connector configs to Connect's REST API.

 [View on Docker Hub](https://hub.docker.com/r/dhet/debezium-connect)